guybark/WPFTextInControlTemplate/README.md

 **_Barker's Disclaimer_:** I sometimes get stuff wrong.
 A WPF expert once told a bunch of people that one of my suggestions around accessibility was "especially bad".
 So please treat everything I say as suspect.
-But hopefully at least some of the below might be right, at least at the time of writing this, (27th March 2021).
+But hopefully some of what I say below might be right, at least at the time of writing this, (27th March 2021).

 The Windows accessibility API is called UI Automation, (UIA).
 Assistive Technologies such as screen readers use UIA to access information in apps for your customers.
 A while back I wrote an introduction into UIA, starting at [UI Automation: An Incomplete Guide for UI builders – Part 1](https://www.linkedin.com/pulse/ui-automation-incomplete-guide-builders-part-1-guy-barker).
 All important text shown in your app must be accessible to all your customers, and as such, the text must be exposed through the Control view of the UIA hierarchy.